stalexan/gomarkwiki/README.md

 source code available for download.
 Just download and run the one matching your system.

-If you desire, you can verify the integrity of your downloads by testing the SHA-256 checksums listed in SHA256SUMS, and verifying the integrity of the file SHA256SUMS with the PGP signature in SHA256SUMS.asc.
+If you like, you can verify the integrity of your downloads by testing the SHA-256 checksums listed in SHA256SUMS, and verifying the integrity of the file SHA256SUMS with the PGP signature in SHA256SUMS.asc.
 The PGP signature was created using the key ([0x26565B27732B7C75](https://www.alexan.org/SeanAlexandre.asc)):